 view API UI option from the

-system menu within the administration dashboard.
+system menu within the search dashboard.

 The individual API calls are documented in the